What the UK Ticket Resale Ban Means for Touring Artists

 In November 2025, the UK Government announced they’re banning ticket resales above face value.
 The aim?
 Shutting down the industrial-scale touting that’s been ripping fans off for years.
 For independent artists, this changes ticketing, fan relationships, tour planning.
 All of it.
 Not when the law passes in 2026.
 Right now, while you’re booking venues and choosing platforms.

 Resale platforms will face penalties up to 10% of global turnover if they don’t comply.
 The Government reckons this will save fans £112 million a year, and reduce resale tickets by £37 on average, if their numbers hold up.
-Sounds straightforward, except, and you knew there’d be an except, “unavoidable fees” hasn’t been defined, and the implementation date is still anyone’s guess.
+Sounds straightforward, except “unavoidable fees” hasn’t been defined, and the implementation date is still anyone’s guess.

 But fan expectations are already shifting, Coldplay, Ed Sheeran, and other major artists campaigned publicly for this ban, and their audiences are watching.
 Their fans now expect face-value resale options as standard.
 Your fans, watching their favourite artists talk about fan-first ticketing, are starting to ask the same questions.
-Even if your 300-capacity shows never had a touting problem.
+Even if your 300-capacity shows never had a touting problem, you need answers.

 About the Author

-Ron Pye is the founder and CEO of IQ Artist Management.
-He holds an MA in Music Industry Studies (distinction) from the University of Liverpool and a BA in Music Business and Finance.
-Over thirty years managing independent artists, he’s navigated every major shift in UK music business practices.
+I’m Ron Pye, founder of IQ Artist Management.
+MA in Music Industry Studies from Liverpool, BA in Music Business and Finance.
+Over thirty years managing independent UK artists, I’ve navigated every major shift in UK music business practices.

-When the UK Government announced the ticket resale ban on 19 November 2025, Ron’s phone wouldn’t stop ringing.
-Within 72 hours, eleven of the artists he manages asked variations of the same question: “What platform should I use now?” and “What do I tell fans who can’t make the show?”
+19 November 2025, Government announces the ban.
+My phone starts ringing.
+By 21 November, eleven artists I manage have asked the same thing: ‘What platform now?’ and ‘What do I tell fans who can’t make the show?’
 These weren’t arena acts worried about industrial-scale touting.
-Independent artists playing 200-500 capacity venues who suddenly needed clear resale policies before their spring 2026 tours went on sale.
+These were mainly artists playing 300-2500 capacity venues who suddenly needed clear resale policies before their spring 2026 tours went on sale.

-Over the past three months, Ron’s guided artists through platform selection decisions, helped draft fan communication strategies, and watched venue contracts adapt in response to the impending legislation.
-He’s seen which platforms work at the grassroots level and which create more problems than they solve.
-He’s advised artists on face-value resale policies, navigated the “unavoidable fees” ambiguity with ticketing companies, and helped several acts avoid costly platform commitments that didn’t match their audience size.
+I’ve guided artists through platform selection decisions, helped draft fan communication strategies, and watched venue contracts adapt in response to the impending legislation.
+I’ve seen which platforms work at the grassroots level and which create more problems than they solve.
+I’ve advised artists on face-value resale policies, navigated the “unavoidable fees” ambiguity with ticketing companies, and helped several acts avoid costly platform commitments that didn’t match their audience size.

-The strategies that succeeded weren’t the ones that looked best on paper, they were the ones that matched how their specific fan communities actually behave.
-This article reflects what Ron has learned helping independent artists adapt to ticketing legislation that affects everyone selling tickets in the UK.
+This article reflects what I’ve learned by helping independent artists adapt to ticketing legislation that affects everyone selling tickets in the UK.

-What the UK Ticket Resale Ban Means: The November 19 Announcement Explained
+What the UK Ticket Resale Ban Actually Says

-Understanding the Four Key Rules (And What ‘Face Value’ Really Means)
+The Four Key Rules and What ‘Face Value’ Actually Means

 Second: service fees on resale platforms get capped.
 The Government wants to stop platforms disguising markups as “processing costs” or “admin fees.”
-Makes sense in theory, especially if you’ve seen this practice before, except they haven’t decided the actual cap level yet.
+Except they haven’t decided the actual cap level yet.
 Platforms know restrictions are coming, just not the details.

 Third, and this matters for how the system works, resale platforms are legally responsible for monitoring and enforcing compliance.
 That means Viagogo and StubHub, obviously.
 But also social media sites where tickets get traded.
 Facebook groups?
 Twitter threads?
 Instagram stories where someone’s flogging spare tickets?
 All of it’s potentially covered.